manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 <!-- example stored_fields -->

 By default when an index is defined in a configuration file, full-text fields' original content is both indexed and stored.
-This setting disables storing fields' original values for specified fields.
+This setting lets you specify the fields that should have their original values stored.

 Value: comma separated list of **full-text** fields that should be stored.
 Empty value (i.e. `stored_fields = `) disables storing original values for all the fields.

 Note, in case of a real-time index the fields listed in `stored_fields` should be also declared as [rt_field](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#rt_field).

-Note also, that you don't need to list attributes in `stored_fields`, since their original values are stored anyway. `stored_fields` is only for full-text fields.
+Note also, that you don't need to list attributes in `stored_fields`, since their original values are stored anyway. `stored_fields` can be only used for full-text fields.

 See also [docstore_block_size](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#docstore_block_size), [docstore_compression](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#docstore_compression) for document storage compression options.